adam-dot-py/today-i-learned/Python/append_csvs.md

 In the below example, it uses `glob` to grab all files in a directory with a given `extension`, in this case a `CSV`.

-It's important that the column headers match, others new columns will be created with alias names.
+It's important that the column headers match, otherwise new columns will be created with alias names.

 ```Python
 extension = 'csv'